Adelyy-puff/Adelyy-puff/README.md

 - 👋 Hi, I’m @adelinaleett
-- 👀 I’m interested in Website & Mobile Development, and Data Science
+- 👀 I’m interested in Website & Mobile Development, and UI/UX
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on (nothing at the moment)
 - 📫 How to reach me: adelinaleett@gmail.com